BReduardokramer/isohunt-grab/README.md

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as, on the tracker.
 You don't need to register it, just pick a nickname you like.

+**If anything goes wrong while running the commands below, please scroll down to the bottom of this page - there's troubleshooting information there.**

 Running with a warrior
 -------------------------